 Atkins Basic #3 Formula was designed by Dr Atkins specifically to complement Atkins diet.
-It contains 30 different vitamins and minerals, including dosages of B, C and E vitamins that are substantially higher than RDA.
-The formula also contains chromium, selenium and green tea extract.
+It contained 30 different vitamins and minerals, including dosages of B, C and E vitamins that are substantially higher than RDA.
+The formula also contained chromium, selenium and green tea extract.

 Unfortunately, Atkins Nutritionals have stopped producing Atkins Basic #3 product.
 The company has changed hands many times since Dr Atkins’ death, and their marketing strategy changed accordingly.

 However, many dieters still use Atkins Basic #3 Formula as a guideline for how to supplement their Atkins Diet.
 You can view the full list of ingredients for Atkins Basic #3 in his original book.

 If you are looking for a similar product, please check out our online shop for Nutri-Align Multivit – the best-selling multivitamin formula for low-carb dieters, with a similar composition to Atkins Basic 3.